 - Confirm

-reference. - Check that
+WB_AttributeProgressBaris initialized with a validBP_AttributesComponentreference. - Check that

-is used if leveraging Advanced ARPG Combat’sMainHUD
+AttributeBarsVerticalBoxis used if leveraging Advanced ARPG Combat’sMainHUD.

 - Confirm